iov-one/weave/cmd/bnsd/client/testdata/genesis_json.md

 ### Creating the block reward contract
 An escrow account can be setup in the genesis with an initial total amount of tokens that could be distributed.
 In combination with a distribution account this can be used to release tokens to a group of people.
 With a timeout set that "never" expires the arbiter is in the only entity in control of this process.
-They can be released in chuncks for example either to the recipient to distribute them or the sender to burn them.
+They can be released in chunks for example either to the recipient to distribute them or the sender to burn them.
 The role of the arbiter requires therefore a lot of trust which can be modeled well with a multisig contract.